 The master and slave devices communicate with each other in wireless mode.
 On an IoT AP, the master device uses the AP's uplink network interface to communicate with the Bluetooth server.
 BLE works in the 2.4 GHz frequency band and occupies 40 channels with 2 MHz bandwidth per channel.
-Three channels are fixed advertising channels and thirty-seven channels are data channels supporting frequency hopping (FH).
+Three are fixed advertising channels, and 37 are data channels that support Frequency Hopping (FH).